espositomario/ProteinSignalP-SVM/README.md

 ### Insights
 - **SVM Generalization**: Minimal difference between CV and benchmarking results demonstrates the effectiveness of cross-validation and the absence of overfitting.
-- **Feature Importance**: Hydrophobicity profiles and residue composition were the most critical features for SVM performance.
+- **Feature Importance**: Hydrophobicity features and some residue composition (both N- and C- temrinal) were the most critical features for SVM performance.
-- **Limitations**: Both models showed challenges in differentiating SPs from transmembrane regions.
+- **Limitations**: Both models struggled in differentiating SPs from transmembrane regions.